ahowe42/baseball/README.md

 ## Files
 - [CreateDatabase.ipynb](./src/CreateDatabase.ipynb): In this Jupyter notebook, a sqlite database is built from the core source files listed above.
 This database is what will be referenced for the modeling / analysis I do.

 - [GPFeatureEngineering.ipynb](./src/GPFeatureEngineering.ipynb): This Jupyter notebook holds all the code for building functional trees and running a Genetic Programming algorithm.
-In addition, it's use for feature engineering is demonstrated, by generating a good-fitting feature to some simulated data.
+In addition, the GP's use for feature engineering is demonstrated, by generating a good-fitting feature to some simulated data.

 - [NLALRegularSeasonStats.sql](./src/NLALRegularSeasonStats.sql): SQL code for a view in the sqlite database.
 More to be said later.